 Use a multifactor authentication

 The most critical information attackers collect from the victim is user credentials.
-Using a multifactor authentication is suggested to ensure your account’s protection and security.
-The Imperva ‘’Login Protect’’ is an easy-to-deploy and straightforward 2FA solution that increases the safety of your accounts.
+Multifactor authentication is suggested to ensure your account’s protection and security.
+The Imperva “Login Protect” is an easy-to-deploy and straightforward 2FA solution that increases account safety.

 Be cautious of attracting offers

 If you think an offer is tempting and alluring, think twice before accepting it.
-You can also google the topic and can collect information about it.
-By doing so, you will be assured that whatever you do is a legitimate offer or a trap.
+You can also google the topic and collect information about it.
+Doing so will assure you that whatever you do is a legitimate offer or a trap.

 Make use of your email software

-Most of the emails program can help you filter out junk mail, including scams.
-But you can do online research if you think it is not working correctly.
+Most email programs can help you filter out junk mail, including scams.
+However, you can do online research if it is not working correctly.
 Through online research, you can find out how to change its settings.
 The prime aim is to set your spam filter too high to clear out as much junk as possible.

 Share this article